How to Move Almost any MODX Revolution Site

 This will be where you import your files and database to.
 If this is your first time using MODX Cloud read the complete instructions for creating a new Cloud, first.
 In order for things to go smoothly choose the the same version as your source site to ensure things go smoothly.
 From the right hand side of the New Cloud screen, click on Change Version.

 Using phpMyAdmin or your favourite MySQL tool, export your current site's complete database to a SQL file.
-Ensure that your DB is exported with Drop Table statements in order to overwrite the blank Cloud database that will be created as part of the next step.
+Ensure that your DB is exported with Drop Table statements in order to overwrite the blank Cloud database that will be created as part of the next step, and make sure your table prefix is “modx_”—if it isn't use a text editor to change the table prefix to “modx_”.
 Sometimes a host or developer will supply you with a SQL export.
 Provide these instructions to them for reference.

 - From the Add-ons tab of your new Cloud instance, toggle the phpMyAdmin option under the Software section.
 When the confirmation dialog pops up, press the "Install phpMyAdmin" button.